 CEO's New York offices in New York City and the Bronx were officially incorporated as an independent non-profit in 1996.
-In our 2020 Fiscal Year, these sites collectively enrolled 1,293 participants and had 474 unique job placements.

 The Unemployment Gap Between Black and White New Yorkers Is Widening